hvpham-yorku/project-quick-quacker-coding/README.md

 ### 1. Install Relevant software

-please make sure you have the following on your computer VS Code
+Ensure you have the following on your computer:
+- VS Code

 ### 2. Clone the Repository

-clone the project by copying and pasting the command in the <> Code button, then open the project in VS Code
+Clone the project by copying and pasting the command in the <> Code button, then open the project in VS Code

 ### 3. Get a task + make a branch